suraj-2306/PROABAM/README.md

 # PROABAM
 `PROABAM` stands for `PRObabilistic Analysis Based Approximate Multiplier`.
 In this work three approximate booth multipliers with probabilistic analysis stage reduction is proposed.
 This repository is a reference for anyone who wishes to tweak or adapt the design flow for thier work.
+Find the paper describing the work at [PROABAM](https://ieeexplore.ieee.org/document/10039909)

 ## Contents
 The source files in the repository files are for the work proposed in INDICON 2022.